Facelift & Mini-Facelift in Orlando, Florida

 How is the facelift performed?

 In general, a facelift is performed using incisions around the ears to lift and re-position the soft tissues of the cheek and neck.
 Dr. Fiala has advanced fellowship training in this area.
 While they use somewhat different surgical methods, both can obtain a more rested and youthful contour to the face and neck, correcting the lax skin while still maintaining your distinctive natural look and characteristics.
-It does not look tight or distorted, but very natural.
+It does not look tight or distorted, but is very natural.
 Most patients feel they look at least 8-10 years younger after the procedure.
 We want to maintain your distinctive look and facial character – a younger, more refreshed version of you!

 The incisions are carefully hidden by the contours of the ear cartilage or within the hair – so once everything is healed, the incisions are typically invisible at conversational distances.

 A short scar mini-facelift technique, known technically as the MACS-lift, is available for patients who do not require as much corrective work in the neck and jawline area.

 For patients who have lost facial volume in the cheeks, temples, or near the eyes, facial fat grafting procedures are also offered.
 This technique involves borrowing a small amount of fat from another body area – commonly the abdomen – and injecting it in a micro-droplet fashion to restore the three-dimensional contours of the youthful face.
 It can be a very powerful enhancement when combined with a facelift or facial resurfacing.